 One of the most common Adderall withdrawal symptoms is feeling exhausted all the time.
 Fatigue is common, even if you’re doing far less than you usually would.
 Despite this tiredness, many people find it hard to fall asleep at night.

-It is also typical for clients in withdrawal to toss and turn all night long.
-Nightmares or especially vivid dreams are also likely.
+It is also typical for clients in withdrawal at Adderall addiction treatment centers to toss and turn all night long.
+Nightmares or incredibly vivid dreams are also likely.
 All this means that people in Adderall withdrawal aren’t able to sleep well, causing them to feel even more tired the next day.
 The good news is that this is a short-lived withdrawal symptom that will go away in a matter of weeks.

-Overcoming a drug addiction has to include withdrawal, but that withdrawal can wreak havoc on your digestive system.
+Overcoming a drug addiction includes withdrawal, but that withdrawal can wreak havoc on your digestive system.
 An Adderall addiction is no exception.
 It is normal to experience diarrhea, abdominal cramping, and nausea when in the middle of Adderall withdrawal.

 Inability to Focus